isabella232/journeys.en/help/using/reporting/reportingcreating.md

 ## Adding visualizations{#adding-visualizations}

-The **Visualizations** tab lets you drag and drop visualization items, such as area, donut and graph.
+The **[!UICONTROL Visualizations]** tab lets you drag and drop visualization items, such as area, donut and graph.
 Visualizations give you graphical representations of your data.

 1. In the **[!UICONTROL Visualizations]** tab, drag and drop a visualization item in a panel.

    ![](assets/dynamic_report_visualization_1.png)

-1. After adding a visualization to your panel, Dynamic reports automatically detects the data in your freeform table.
+1. After adding a visualization to your panel, your reports will automatically detects the data in your freeform table.
 Select the settings for your visualization.
-1. If you have more than one freeform table, choose the available data source to add in your graph in the **Data Source Settings** window.
+1. If you have more than one freeform table, choose the available data source to add in your graph in the **[!UICONTROL Data Source Settings** window.
 This window is also available by clicking on the colored dot next to your visualization title.

    ![](assets/dynamic_report_visualization_2.png)

 1. Click the **[!UICONTROL Visualization]** settings button to directly change the graph type or what is displayed on it, such as:

-    * **Percentages**: Displays the values in percentage.
+    * **[!UICONTROL Percentages]**: Displays the values in percentage.
-    * **Anchor Y Axis at Zero**: Forces the y axis to zero even if values range above zero.
+    * **[!UICONTROL Anchor Y Axis at Zero**: Forces the y axis to zero even if values range above zero.
     * **Legend visible**: Lets you hide the legend.
     * **Normalization**: Forces values to match.
     * **Display Dual Axis**: Adds another axis to your graph.